athornton/JupyterCon-2018-talk/talk.rst

 * This lets us cover the whole Southern sky in three nights.

+* Image by Nate Lust, based on data from the HSC collaboration.

 .. image:: images/fov.png
   :height: 400px
   :align: center
+  :alt: Image by Nate Lust, based on data from the HSC collaboration.

 ----